 Impact Summary

-• In response to the coronavirus crisis, Edu-Futuro mobilized to become one of the largest providers of direct financial aid to Latino and immigrant families in the Washington region: stabilizing more than 1,500 households, and disbursing over $2.3 million for rent, food, and other basic necessities.
+• In response to the COVID-19 crisis, Edu-Futuro mobilized to become one of the largest providers of direct financial aid to Latino and immigrant families in the region: stabilizing over 1,800 households and distributing more than $2.6 million to date for rent, food, medicine, and other basic necessities.

-• Since 2021, the 175 high school seniors who graduated from our flagship ELP-II program were collectively offered more than $33 million in scholarships and financial aid for their four-year college education.
+• Since 2021, the 219 outstanding high school seniors who graduated from our Emerging Leaders Program have been collectively awarded more than $29 million in life-changing scholarships and financial aid.

 What ways can the public get involved?